xytis/GURPS/Lore/Raagna/Cities/Bardhof/_description.md

 change and never in the written history there has been a bloody dispute between Bardhof and the closest neighbours.
 If we don't count the usual inn fights.

+Government in Bardhof is elected every five years.
+Highest power is given to representative, he is tasked with maintaining diplomatic conversations with neighbouring towns, solving disputes in town and appointing members of Great House.